Near Madison in Madison County, Florida — The American South (South Atlantic)

 Erected 1971 by The San Pedro Bay Sportsman Club in Cooperation with Department of State, Bureau of Historic Sites and Properties.
 (Marker Number F-184.)

 Location.
-Marker is missing.
-It was located near 30° 21.922′ N, 83° 29.077′ W. Marker was near Madison, Florida, in Madison County.
-Marker was on State Road 14, 0.1 miles north of County Road 360, on the right when traveling south.
+30° 21.922′ N, 83° 29.077′ W. Marker is near Madison, Florida, in Madison County.
+It is on State Road 14 0.1 miles north of County Road 360, on the right when traveling south.
 Touch for map.
-Marker was in this post office area: Madison FL 32340, United States of America.
+Marker is in this post office area: Madison FL 32340, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this location, measured as the crow flies.
-The Florida Manufacturing Company (approx. 7.8 miles away); Steam Engine of the Florida Manufacturing Company (approx. 7.8 miles away); First Baptist Church 1898 Sanctuary (approx. 8.2 miles away); City of Madison (approx. 8.2 miles away); Pioneer Hickstown Baptist Church (approx. 8.3 miles away); W.T.
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: The Florida Manufacturing Company (approx. 7.8 miles away); Steam Engine of the Florida Manufacturing Company (approx. 7.8 miles away); First Baptist Church 1898 Sanctuary (approx. 8.2 miles away); City of Madison (approx. 8.2 miles away); Pioneer Hickstown Baptist Church (approx. 8.3 miles away); W.T.
 Davis Building (approx. 8.3 miles away); Wardlaw-Smith-Goza Conference Center (approx. 8.3 miles away); The Wardlaw-Smith House (approx. 8.3 miles away).
 Touch for a list and map of all markers in Madison.